bandrewfox/exprdb_docs/INSTALL_centos_Celg.md

     # this is important for later when python is installed
     export PATH=$HOME/.local/bin:$PATH
     export PYTHONPATH=$HOME/.local/

+After editing .bash_profile, exit and then re login as geneatlas so those changes are applied

 ### Build and Install software with user 'geneatlas'